rohitvinnakota/magicshop/README.md

 - A live performace app for artists
 - A live auction app
+- A TikTok like shopping experience where livestreams are replaced by static videos
 - An AI NPC portal to allow interactions with digital VTubers, etc.

 Magicshop provides the following